This page contains a list of the top foods and drinks that are loved by (most) North Americans and hated by (most) Italians, and vice-versa (*).

-Amarena (wild cherries in syrup, as made famous by Fabbri).
+Amarena (wild cherries in syrup).
 Used as a condiment for gelato and other desserts, ‘amarena’ is an Italian favorite.
 Tastes like cough syrup to North Americans.

 Latte e menta (cold milk and mint syrup).
 A refreshing summer drink for the Italians.
 Really strange and gross idea to North Americans.

 Granita alla menta.
 Similar to a snow cone, a ‘granita’ is a popular summer treat in Italy.
 Other flavors are also common, but mint is the most classic.
 North Americans find that it tastes an awful lot like mouthwash.